Ephesus Seventh-day Adventist Church - New York City (photo: Alan Price)

 Church Hall

 On January 9, 1969, a fire started in the roof of the Youth Chapel and quickly spread to the church.
 The entire interior was destroyed, except for three stained glass windows.
 Witnesses on the scene remarked that the fire department took great care in causing minimal damage to the windows.
 The fire weakened the steeple and the top 30 feet was removed to prevent it from collapsing.
-While the church was rebuilt (1969-1978), the members of the church worshipped at the St. Andrew's Episcopal Church at 127th Street and Fifth Avenue.
+While the church was rebuilt (1969-1978), the members of the church worshiped at St. Andrew's Episcopal Church at 127th Street and Fifth Avenue.
 The interior of the building and the roof were totally rebuilt at a cost of $2.3 million and, in 1978, the congregation returned.
 In December 2006, the truncated steeple was restored with the addition of a replacement pinnacle of lead-coated copper and steel.

 Ephesus Seventh-day Adventist Church is within the Mount Morris Park Historic District, designated In 1971 by the New York City Landmarks Preservation Commission.